 The overall attitudes of stakeholders towards the Smokefree 2025 initiative were positive, although most recognised that it was an ambitious target and would require a combined intersectorial effort if it was to be achieved.
 In discussing this, stakeholders highlighted a number of issues for consideration.
-These are listed below and explored in more detail later in this sections:
+These are listed below and explored in more detail later in this section.

+Smoking has become less acceptable

-1 2 3 4 Stakeholders noted shifts in community attitudes towards smoking in recent times with most indicating that they felt smoking had become less socially acceptable, while some specifically noted that they felt non-smokers had become more empowered to express their disapproval of smoking.
-Stakeholders acknowledged that people smoked for different reasons, that tobacco products were highly addictive, and that people required different levels and types of support.
+Stakeholders noted shifts in community attitudes towards smoking in recent times with most indicating that they felt smoking had become less socially acceptable, while some specifically noted that they felt non-smokers had become more empowered to express their disapproval of smoking.

+A holistic approach is needed to quit Stakeholders acknowledged that people smoked for different reasons, that tobacco products were highly addictive, and that people required different levels and types of support.
 Stakeholders familiar with different approaches identified programmes that took a holistic, harm reduction approach as being the most successful.

-Smoking cessation programmes considered to be the least effective were those that focused on the harms of smoking, as opposed to wellbeing, limited their focus to being about quitting, rather than understanding the needs smoking met, and were culturally inappropriate and inaccessible.
+Effective services are needs based Smoking cessation programmes considered to be the least effective were those that focused on the harms of smoking, as opposed to wellbeing, limited their focus to being about quitting, rather than understanding the needs smoking met, and were perceived as culturally inappropriate and inaccessible.

+Executive summary Introduction methodology review data review data analysis consultation Secondary Stakeholder consultation Survey focus groups recommendations

+Adequate and appropriate services needed

 Although concerned about the hardships associated with the excise, stakeholders were generally supportive of it as long as there were adequate and appropriate support services in place to protect community members from experiencing further hardships, financially, socially or emotionally.

+Investment needed in harm minimisation

-5 6 7 8 May stakeholders raised concerns about the perceived imbalance between the revenue raised and the subsequent resourcing of tobacco control initiatives, including tobacco cessation / harm minimisation services, with the majority recognising an urgent need for a greater investment.
+May stakeholders raised concerns about the perceived imbalance between the revenue raised and the subsequent resourcing of tobacco control initiatives, including tobacco cessation / harm minimisation services, with the majority recognising an urgent need for a greater investment.

+Challenges in Māori & Pacific communities

 Stakeholders working directly with Māori and Pacific communities indicated that too few resources were being allocated to address the social problems that generally accompany poverty and disadvantage.

+Excise highlights social challenges

 Stakeholders felt that the excise had directly or indirectly contributed to a range of unintended consequences including: financial hardship; the use of illicit drugs over tobacco; social exclusion; and, safety and security issues.
 Most stakeholders also expected that these would continue to rise and potentially become even more prevalent.

-Stakeholders identified a number of strategies used by the tobacco industry to negate the impact of the excise, including: the introduction of budget brands; differential pricing; providing rebates to retailers; and, using stalling tactics, with several stakeholders calling for a greater focus of controls on the supply side.
+Strategies used by industry to negate excise Stakeholders identified a number of strategies used by the tobacco industry to negate the impact of the excise, including: the introduction of budget brands; differential pricing; providing rebates to retailers; and, using stalling tactics, with several stakeholders calling for a greater focus of controls on the supply side.